Maps show U.S. air quality and Canada wildfire smoke forecast

 Sensitive groups include those who have a heart or lung disease, as well as older adults, children and pregnant women.

-In the Philadelphia area, for example, while smoke is expected to be visible, no major impacts on air quality are expected, CBS Philadelphia reported.
+Wildfire smoke could be visible in other areas but may not impact air quality.
+In Maryland, for example, smoke was expected to keep skies hazy overnight but remain at high altitudes, having little impact on the quality of air at the surface, CBS Baltimore reported.

-Here's a look at where the smoke is expected to move on Tuesday and Wednesday.
+The smoke is expected to have less of an effect over the next few days.
+These maps show where the smoke is forecast to move through Friday morning.

-Around 200 active fires are burning in Canada, according to the Canadian Interagency Forest Fire Centre.
-More than 25,000 residents across three provinces had been evacuated due to the blazes as of Sunday, The Associated Press reported.
+More than 200 fires are burning in Canada, with over 100 of them considered out of control, according to the Canadian Interagency Forest Fire Centre.
+Tens of thousands of residents across three provinces have been evacuated due to the blazes.